Joule Thief Efficiency

 For a total efficiency of ~62.90%.

-The table below summarizes the calculated losses in the Joule Thief.
 Most of the power is delivered to the load, while resistive and junction losses account for smaller fractions.

 Loss Remaining (mW)Percent Total (%)